connortm20/infinite-coffee/README.md

 - A personal Textbelt API key
 - A personal Terminal.shop API key

+**Notes**:

-**Note**: The app assumes that you have already saved a default shipping address and payment method in your Terminal.shop account.
+The app assumes that you have already saved a default shipping address and payment method in your Terminal.shop account.
 The top address and card on file will be used when placing an order.

+For the sms reply webhook to reach your machine you must configure your network to forward the posts on your configured port

 ### Clone and Install